|

 in the BDFL.
 With a stroke of genius, the defending champs got

-the top kicker in the draft and project him to ATL.
+the top kicker in the draft anyhow.

 |